nuxt-modules/color-mode/README.md

 ## Features

 - Add `.${color}-mode` class to `<html>` for easy CSS theming
-- Force a color mode to a specific page (perfect for incremental development)
+- Force a page to a specific color mode (perfect for incremental development)
 - Works with any NuxtJS target (`static` or `server`) and rendering (`universal` and `spa`)
 - Auto detect the system [color-mode](https://drafts.csswg.org/mediaqueries-5/#descdef-media-prefers-color-mode)
-- Sync between tabs 🔄
+- Sync dark mode across tabs and windows 🔄
 - Supports IE9+ 👴

 [📖 &nbsp;Read more](https://color-mode.nuxtjs.org)